ra-tree

 );

-Tip: You can hide the add root button completly by passing false to addRootButton prop
+Tip: You can hide the add root button completely by passing false to addRootButton prop

 export const CategoriesList = () => (